frega/silverback/README.md

 }
 ```

-Update the packages, require the `amazeelabs/silverback` composer package and initialise it.
+Update the packages, require the `amazeelabs/silverback` composer package and initialise it:

 ```bash
 composer update